 Blending is the first thing that you can try.
 Brew another beer or mix another beer you have sitting around with the failed batch.
 If you’re lucky it will dilute or balance out your off flavors.
 Otherwise, I would use the beer for culinary uses.
 Beer can easily be used in everything from bread to marinades and only really bad off flavors would make them useless here.

 This one is for professional breweries or you future pro brewers.
 Please never ever release drain pours to the public.
+This seems like common sense but I’ve had many batches that never should of reached the public.
 Starting out any business is hard as money is tight but you are better off pouring a bad beer down the drain than ruining your reputation.
 I’ve had beer from a few breweries which should have been poured out.
 I’m a nice person and know mistakes happen so everyone gets a second chance.
 It’s getting harder now as new breweries come out and I’d rather try a new beer over someone who made a bad impression with their beer.

 People are funny as they love when things go well but are more likely to remember when something goes bad.
 Just look at a restaurant that you can tell sells a high volume but has few reviews.
 Typically you will see a lot of bad reviews as people really enjoy expressing their annoyance of bad experiences.
 I personally don’t really leave reviews but feel I must when something really lets me down!